Voice of the Customer (VOC)

 - The amount purchased per transaction is quite large

 - The purchase is handled through specialized personnel

 - The customer may know more about the requirements than the producer

 - The supplier may allow the customer access to all sorts of information

 - It is also important to look at the market for the next two to five years and estimate how it will change and grow.
 This requires a look at all potential customers and their requirements.

-The customer driven company is beginning to emerge in America.
+The customer-driven company is beginning to emerge in America.
 A project team could certainly focus on an improvement in customer service.
-The public demands and expects better quality products and service.
+The public demands and expects better quality products and services.
 One sample program follows: